What parents need to know to make their child strong for life?

 When and where are the foundations for a happy life laid?

 The family is still the first and decisive place where the foundations for a happy life are laid.
 Mutual respect and appreciation, the care for each other and a sense for the meaning of life are learned in a sensitive exchange.
 Parents act as role models.
 Only those who are grown up enough to take responsibility for themselves and their actions can promote this ability among their children.
 If children are to succeed in a world of overstimulation, consumption and excessive demands and expectations, but to be permanently happy, they need above all parents to whom they can orientate themselves, who believe in their strengths and support them.
+Do you have some extra time on your hands?
+Do you want to use that space in your schedule to make a difference?
+If so, find some local volunteer opportunities in your community.
+Charities that help children and other organizations ask volunteers to perform various tasks pertinent to their work, and you can take place in important services for your area.
 Outside the home, the school has the important task of strengthening confidence and self-confidence in children and to support them in taking responsibility for themselves and others.
 A person’s personality evolves through experiences he has in dealing with difficulties and problems.
 Every crisis offers children the opportunity to get to know themselves better and to try different solutions.
 It is important, however, that we do not give them the solutions, but work them out together with them.
 In a way, children are experts in themselves and their behavior.
 However, what they often lack when developing their own identity is the view from the outside.
 This blind spot needs to be illuminated so that the child’s self-image is supplemented by the external image.